PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 **event.currentTarget** (equals **this** in this case) is the element to which the event handler has been attached, as opposed to **event.target**, which identifies the element on which the event occurred and which may be its descendant.

 ## 15. What the difference between == and === ?

 - The loose equality operator **==** allows us to compare two or more operands by converting their value to a common type first and then checking for the equality between them.

 - Strict equality operator **===** allows us to compare two or more operands by checking the equality between the values as well as their types.

 ## 16. What is event "bubbling" ?

 When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
-The most deeply nested element that caused the event is called a target element, accessible as event.target.
+The most deeply nested element that caused the event is called a target element, accessible as **event.target**.
 A bubbling event goes from the target element straight up.
 Normally it goes upwards till **html**-tag, and then to document object, and some events even reach window, calling all handlers on the path.
 But any handler may decide that the event has been fully processed and stop the bubbling.
 The method for it is **event.stopPropagation()**.

 ## 16. What is "capturing" phase of event?

 The standard DOM Events describes 3 phases of event propagation:

 1. Capturing phase – the event goes down to the element.
 2. Target phase – the event reached the target element.
 3. Bubbling phase – the event bubbles up from the element.

 To catch an event on the capturing phase, we need to set the handler capture option to true: